matthewnicotra/cnidofest-website/cnidofest-2022/index.md

 ## Instructions for Presenters

 ### Oral Presentations
-Please prepare a 15 minute presentation, which will be followed by 5 minutes for questions.
+Please prepare a 12 minute presentation, which will be followed by 3 minutes for questions.
+(Note: this information was updated on 3 Aug 2022)

 ### Poster Presentations
 Your poster will be mounted on a surface that is 4 feet high x 4 feet wide (121 cm x 121 cm).
 Please prepare a poster that will fit these dimensions.